vkorn/hassio-addons/appdaemon/README.md

 | domain		 | Domain you're going to use for dashboard (details below) |

-Please note, right now it's not possible to have different binding and rendering URLs for Dashboard, port 80 is used by default internally and 3030 exposed from Docker.
-You'll need to use nginx proxy to fix this, for example this [plugin](https://github.com/bestlibre/hassio-addons/tree/master/nginx_proxy).
+Please note, right now it's not possible to have different binding and rendering URLs for Dashboard.
+To handle this, port 80 is used by default (exposed as `3030` from docker).
+You'll need to use nginx proxy, for example this [addon](https://github.com/bestlibre/hassio-addons/tree/master/nginx_proxy) works really well.